jsdclxvi/Reforestation/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.